zxeenu/heavy-telegram-bot/README.md

 - [ ] Implement dynamic authorization and only publish events that have to be worked on
 - [ ] Implement OpenTelemetry with `contextvars` correlation support
 - [ ] Implement Redis TTL-based heartbeat for service health
+- [x] Handle race condition via interest accumulation.
+Decouple download requests from download execution - accumulate interested parties and fan-out results for success and failed for all interested parties.

 ### Supported Command Words (🚧 PLANNED)